The Beatles (terrorist cell): "George" and "Ringo"

 "George" often spent time repeating sections of the Quran and promoting ISIL's extremist views publicly.
 He used the nom-de-guerre of "Abu Muhareb", which means "Fighter" in Arabic.
 The Daily Telegraph erroneously speculated that "George" was the West London jihadist Abdel-Majed Abdel Bary who may have travelled to Syria with fellow jihadist Mohammed Emwazi.

-In 2016, Alexanda Kotey, a 32-year-old convert from west London, was identified as a member of the group by The Washington Post and BuzzFeed News.
+In 2016, Alexanda Kotey, a 32-year-old convert from West London, was identified as a member of the group by The Washington Post and BuzzFeed News.
 They were uncertain whether he was "George" or "Ringo".

 A few months later, another joint investigation by the Washington Post and BuzzFeed identified the last member of the group.
-El Shafee Elsheikh, a British citizen whose family fled Sudan in the 1990s, is a Londoner who had travelled to Syria in 2012.
+El Shafee Elsheikh, a British citizen whose family fled Sudan in the 1990s, was a Londoner who had travelled to Syria in 2012.
 They were still uncertain whether Elsheikh or Kotey was "George".

 In early January 2017, the US State Department froze the assets of Alexanda Kotey but did not confirm he was "George".
-In late March 2017, the US State Department froze the assets of El Shafee Elsheikh but did not confirm he was "George".
+In late March 2017, the US State Department froze the assets of El Shafee Elsheikh but did not confirm he was "George", either.
 In early 2018, Kurdish fighters caught both Kotey and Elsheikh in Syria near the border with Iraq, and handed them over to American officials who confirmed their identities by biometrics and finger prints.
 The British citizenship of both men was revoked.
 In 2021 in U.S. Federal Court, Kotey pleaded guilty to "hostage-taking resulting in death and providing material support to the Islamic State group from 2012 to 2015".

 According to a former hostage, Elsheikh was "George".
 However, according to prosecutors in Elsheikh's trial, Elsheikh was "Ringo".